JulieMoreau01/modal-openc-library/README.md

 Run the following command:
 `npm install modal-openc-library`

+# Change Size
+Use size="small" for Max-Width = 500px
+Use size="big" for Maw-Width = 700px

 # Update CSS
 For updated CSS : Copy Paste the Modal.module.css on your project.
 Use variable for easy changes